Wasim Akram: World's best

 Akram was a significant figure in the 1992 Cricket World Cup held in Australia and New Zealand when Pakistan won the tournament.
 In the final, against England, his innings of 33 runs off 19 balls pushed Pakistan to a score of 249 runs for 6 wickets.
 Akram then took the wicket of Ian Botham early on during the English batting innings; and, when brought back into the bowling attack later on, with the ball reverse swinging, he produced a spell of bowling which led to Allan Lamb and Chris Lewis being bowled in successive deliveries in one over.
 His performances earned him the Man of the Match award for the final.
 In 1993, Akram took two consecutive 4-wicket hauls against Sri Lanka in Sharjah, in which 7 out of 8 wickets were either LBW or bowled.

 In the 1992–1993 Total International Series in South Africa (involving Pakistan, West Indies and South Africa), he took 5 wickets against South Africa and got his 200th wicket in his 143rd match.
 Akram took 46 wickets in calendar year 1993, his best year ever in ODIs.
 His average was less than 19, with an economy rate of less than 3.8 runs per over.
 He took six 4-wicket hauls in 1993, the most by him in any year.
 In the 1996 Cricket World Cup, Akram missed the quarterfinal match against India which Pakistan lost and went out of the World Cup.
 Wasim's great career was often tainted by controversy, not least in the Caribbean in April 1993, his maiden tour as Pakistan's captain.
 During the team's stop-over in Grenada, he was arrested along with three teammates—Waqar Younis, Aaqib Javed and Mushtaq Ahmed—and two female British tourists; he was charged with possession of marijuana.
 Between 1994 and 1996, he took 84 wickets in 39 matches.

 From January 1992 to December 1997, Akram played 131 matches and took 198 wickets at an average of 21.86, with 14 4-wicket hauls in ODIs.
+In September 1998, he first announced his retirement from international cricket and hired a retired judge to help him fight match-fixing allegations levelled against him.
+Akram called the allegations "a conspiracy, especially within the board".
+He added, "Unfortunately I have to leave cricket.
+When allegations arise you need to fight it out.
+You can't just sit back....
+I would love to carry on but I simply can't.
+But I'm happy because I know that I have done nothing wrong."
+However, he reconsidered his decision on the insistence of chairman of the Pakistan Cricket Board (PCB), Khalid Mahmood.